stonecauldron/tile-mapper/report/paper.md

 This need for resources is one of the reasons why games are so costly to develop.
-Procedural content generation—the automatic creation of content-has emerged as an answer to this problem and is currently widely used, particularly in independent studios with lower budgets.
+Procedural content generation—the automatic creation of content-has emerged as an answer to this problem and is currently widely used, particularly in studios with few resources.
 For example, *No Man's Sky (2016)* is a space exploration game that uses procedural generation to generate a whole universe of over 18 quintillion planets $1.8 \cdot 10^{19}$, suffice to say that you would need many lifetimes to explore them all.